Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee

-The results of the \textit{inclusive} mono-$\gamma$ plus $\slashed{E}$ search appear similar to the sensitivities for the diagonal coefficients in Fig.~\ref{fig:diag-constraints}, with the upper bounds on $|C_i|$ now extending up to the kinematic threshold, $m_{N_2} < \sqrt{s}/(2 - \delta)$.
+The results of the inclusive mono-$\gamma$ plus $\slashed{E}$ search appear similar to the sensitivities for the diagonal WCs in Fig.~\ref{fig:diag-constraints}, with the upper bounds on $|C_i|$ now extending up to the kinematic threshold, $m_{N_2} < \sqrt{s}/(2 - \delta)$.
 The $\sqrt{s}$ dependencies of the cross sections again ensure that $\sqrt{s} = 91.2$~GeV and $240$~GeV are more constraining for the effective $Z$ and four-fermion interactions, respectively.
-In the $m_{N_2}\to 0$ limit, the cross sections for the vector, scalar and tensor four-fermion operators satisfy the ratio $4:3:16$, assuming equal coefficients.
-Thus, the smallest values of the four-fermion coefficients $|C_i|$ that can be probed satisfy the ratio $2:4/\sqrt{3}:1$, which can be seen visually in Fig.~\ref{fig:off-diag-constraints}.
 For the vector four-fermion and effective $Z$ interactions, the sensitivities in the Majorana case again fall off faster as a function of $m_{N_2}$ compared to the Dirac case.
 Finally, for the effective $W^\pm$ interactions, the sensitivities are marginally stronger for $\sqrt{s} = 240$~GeV, reflecting the logarithmic scaling of the cross sections with $\sqrt{s}$.
-The bounds on the coupling $[W_N^R]_{je}$ are slightly more stringent than for $[W_N^L]_{je}$, as the cross section for the former is larger if the couplings are of equal size.
+The bounds on the WC $[W_N^R]_{je}$ are slightly more stringent than for $[W_N^L]_{je}$, as the cross section for the former is larger if the WCs are of equal size.

-For the \textit{exclusive} mono-$\gamma$ plus $\slashed{E}$ search, we see that the constraints on the off-diagonal coefficients are impacted substantially by the decays of $N_2$, similar to the active-sterile mixing sensitivity in Fig.~\ref{fig:mixing_exclusions}.
-This is the most pronounced in the $\delta = 1$ case, which applies to the coefficients in Eq.~\eqref{eq:off-diagonal} for $m_{N_1} = 0$ and the coefficients in Eq.~\eqref{eq:one-light-one-heavy}.
-For HNL masses up to certain size, a range of $|C_i|$ values are excluded.
-Now, for $|C_i|$ values larger than a certain size, the HNL decay is very unlikely to occur outside the detector, reducing the exclusive signal.
+For the exclusive mono-$\gamma$ plus $\slashed{E}$ search, we see that the constraints on the off-diagonal WCs are impacted substantially by the decays of $N_2$, similar to the active-sterile mixing sensitivity in Fig.~\ref{fig:mixing_exclusions}.
+This is most pronounced in the $\delta = 1$ case, which corresponds to the WCs in Eq.~\eqref{eq:off-diagonal} for $m_{N_1} = 0$ and the WCs in Eq.~\eqref{eq:one-light-one-heavy}.
+For HNL masses up to certain size, a range of $|C_i|$ values are excluded, because the HNL is very unlikely to decay outside the detector if $|C_i|$ is too large.
 However, for $\delta \ll 1$, the sensitivities can extend to much larger values of $m_{N_2}$, because the HNL decay rate via $N_2\to N_1 e^-e^+$ (and additional decays such as $N_2\to N_1 \nu\bar{\nu}$, $N_2\to N_1 \mu^-\mu^+$, $N_2\to N_1 \tau^-\tau^+$ and $N_2\to N_1 q\bar{q}$ for the effective $Z$ interaction) is suppressed, increasing the HNL lifetime sufficiently for heavier HNLs to be long-lived.